OpenMW/UIX-R/README.md

     additional permission as long as the above credits and contact information are included.

-Redtreespirit said this about Nomad's work:
+Redtreespirit said the following of Nomad's work which falls under the CC-BY-SA:

     Nomad is no longer reachable, so you're welcome to contact me with any questions.
     All meshes and textures by Nomad.